CAS Connection - In The News

 RESEARCH: When You’re Grateful, Your Brain Becomes More Charitable

-Psychology assistant Research Professor and senior instructor in the College of Arts and Sciences Christina Karns explores the brain-altering power of gratitude in the Being Patient publication.
+Psychology assistant research professor and senior instructor in the College of Arts and Sciences Christina Karns explores the brain-altering power of gratitude in the Being Patient publication.
 Psychology researchers recognize that taking time to be thankful has benefits for well-being.
 Not only does gratitude go along with more optimism, less anxiety and depression, and greater goal attainment, but it’s also associated with fewer symptoms of illness and other physical benefits, Karns said.

 Your friends shape your microbiome — and so do their friends